menu

 There are quite a few people in the armed forces living in Woodlawn, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

-Telecommuters are a relatively large percentage of the workforce: 10.65% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Woodlawn telecommute to their jobs.
+Overall, about 10.65% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Woodlawn is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Woodlawn is a great place for families with children to consider.
+First of all, many other families with children live here, making Woodlawn a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Woodlawn has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Woodlawn’s overall crime rate is lower than average for the country.

 One downside of living in Woodlawn, however, is that residents on average have to contend with a long commute, spending on average 34.64 minutes every day commuting to work.